 Our prime function is the education of young people between the ages of 11 and 18 but we hope there is more to it than that.
 We use the community as a resource – it funds much of what we do, our students visit, survey, interview and draw in the community, and local employers provide the work placements that we value so highly.

 Our philosophy is simple – that the school should not be viewed as separate in any way from the community it serves.
-If you subscribe to that view, then we can work together.

 The school raises money for a range of national and local charities and these vary according to the interests of staff and students.
 Many students also do individual fund raising which the school supports.